livelace/gosquito/docs/config/flow.md

       # Other plugin parameters see on plugin page.

   # Process plugins parameters:
-  # 1. Not strictly required.
+  # 1. Section is not strictly required.
   # 2. Multiple plugins allowed.
   process:
     - id: 0                                 # Plugins must be ordered.
-      alias: "first step"                   # Step note.
+      alias: "first step"                   # Stage description.
       plugin: "plugin"                      # Plugin name.

-      params:                               # Plugin parameters, might or might not contain config template.
-        include: false                      # Include plugin produced results to output plugin.
-        ...                                 # Not included results can be used inside other plugins.
+      params:
+        include: false                      # All filtered/matched/transformed (by this plugin) data will be included ...                                 # for sending (with output plugin, if declared) by default.
+                                            # This plugin's data may be omitted if data only needs for other
+                                            # plugins (require option).

     - id: 1
       alias: "second step"